MoneyHash/js-sdk/README.md

   });
 ```

-- Proceed with a Method, Card or Wallet
+- Proceed with a payment/payout method, card or wallet

 ```js
 moneyHash